 All persons must leave the library and computer labs by closing time.
 Regardless of circumstances, students must sign off the computer terminals before closing time.
 Additional time for printing will not be allowed.
 A student’s refusal to leave may result in disciplinary action being taken.

-Microfiche readers are available in Room 031B of the Lower Level (map) during Library office hours (if unattended, pleases go to the Circulation Desk).
-Four reader-printers area available which will print copies for 10¢ per page; it is important to know that dimes or nickels are necessary to photocopy.
-For assistance, please see a Reference Librarian.
+A microfiche reader scanner is available in Room 031B of the Lower Level (map) during Library office hours (if unattended, pleases go to the Circulation Desk).
+Images may be emailed or downloaded to a USB stick.
+For assistance, see a Reference Librarian.

 If you find that materials are missing from the library shelves, you may request a search at the Circulation Desk by filling out a missing item form.
 Please fill out the form completely as all information is necessary for an effective search of the needed item.

-There are photocopy rooms to the right of the elevator (east end) on the Lower Level and First Floor .
+There is a photocopy room to the right of the elevator (east end) on the First Floor.
 You may bring any books in the Law Library to the photocopiers provided that you return them to the proper shelf after copying.
 The photocopy machines are available on a first-come, first-served basis.

 Please extend professional courtesy to other patrons when using these machines.
 Should any of the machines break down or need supplies, notify the Circulation Desk Attendant.
 The charge is 10 cents per copy.
 None of the copiers take cash; they all take a Samford I.D. card programmed with money.

 Patrons outside the Samford community can purchase an empty cash card from the Card Value Center unit in the First Floor photocopy room for $1 (dollar bills only).
 Like the Samford I.D., you may scan this cash card in the Card Value Center and input $1, $5, $10 and $20 bills to program it with cash for use in the photocopiers.
 In addition, patrons may purchase a card at the Samford University Bookstore using cash, check, VISA, DISCOVER, or MasterCard.